-Note: Any material (lectures, processing, auditing, classwork) missed by the student through absence, excused or otherwise, will be made up on the student's own time, time and place to be set by L. Ron Hubbard, L. Ron Hubbard, Jr., or the Course Instructors.
+Note: Any material (lectures, processing, auditing, class-work) missed by the student through absence, excused or otherwise, will be made up on the student's own time and place to be set by L. Ron Hubbard, L. Ron Hubbard, Jr., by the Course Instructors.